TVPlayerSupport/IPTVPlayerSupport/index.md

 #### 1. Make your own Playlist

- A. Make your own txt playlist
+ A. Make your own TXT playlist

-- Name your playlist as xxx.txt, then edit and save your text file in format as below:
+- Name your playlist as xxx.txt, then edit and save your file in format as below:

-- TV or Radio Channel name,Media Source Link
+- TV or Radio Channel,Media Source Link
 - One line one TV or Radio channel (do not forget The comma)
 - For example:
 - (line 1) TV 1,http://streamer.oodlz.it/hls/livestream.m3u8